strict-9/english_docs/README.md

 ## Rust SDK

 Rust is a language for people who value speed and stability.
-To provide better experiences and more application scenarios, [TrustNote Rust SDK](https://github.com/trustnote/rust-trustnote) currently runs on PC and many X86 based development boards, including:
+To provide better experiences and more application scenarios, [TrustNote Rust SDK](https://github.com/trustnote/rust-trustnote) is provided and it currently runs on PC and many X86 based development boards, including:

 - Wildfire
 - LattePand
 - UP Squared
 - intel Edison Breakout Board
 - Dev-14281 SparkFun

+TrustNote Rust SDK can be used by shell script or invoked by other scripting languages.
+Because TrustNote Rust SDK itself is a light node to the TrustNote network, unlike TrustNote Python SDK, the use of the Rust SDK does not require a headlessRPC to run.

 #### Samples: